Don't miss out on a great deal, subscribe to our newsletter and get news and offers to your email

 Decent level of fitness that will enable you to stay out for a full day (6-8 hours) and cover an elevation gain of 1000-1500 meters.

 -We are unable to accommodate snowshoes as a mode of uphill transportation.

 -See below the available rental equipment.

 Lodging and food

-Dinner Friday, breakfast, packed lunch & dinner Saturday, breakfast and packed lunch Sunday.
-(Snacks not included)
+Breakfast, packed lunch & dinner Saturday, breakfast and packed lunch Sunday (Snacks not included)